-To provide crisis intervention services, the agency must meet the following requirements:
+To provide crisis intervention services, agencies must meet the following requirements:

-- 1. Be licensed pursuant to La.
+• Licensed pursuant to La.
 R.S.
+40:2151, et. seq.
+CHAPTER 2: BEHAVIORAL HEALTH SERVICES SECTION 2.3: OUTPATIENT SERVICES

-40:2151, et seq.; - 2.
-Be accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), the Council on Accreditation (COA), or The Joint Commission (TJC).
-Denial, loss of, or any negative change in accreditation status must be reported in writing immediately upon notification to the managed care entities with which the agency contracts or is being reimbursed;
+• Accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), the Council on Accreditation (COA), or The Joint Commission (TJC).
+Denial, loss of, or any negative change in accreditation status must be reported in writing immediately upon notification to the managed care entities with which the agency contracts or is being reimbursed.